-In a suburban pocket of Stoke-on-Trent where the local community values both heritage and progress, St Teresa's Catholic (A) Primary School has established itself as a beacon of academic rigour.
-The school, located on Stone Road in Trent Vale, serves approximately 360 pupils and consistently delivers results that place it among the highest-performing primaries in England.
-In 2024, the school's performance data placed it in the elite tier, outperforming 90% of schools in England (top 10% nationally).
+In a suburban pocket of Stoke-on-Trent where the local community values both heritage and progress, St Teresa's Catholic (A) Primary School has established itself as a school with a strong academic profile.
+The school, located on Stone Road in Trent Vale, serves 346 pupils.
+In the 2025 dataset, the school's academic ranking was 2,652nd out of 14,978 primary schools in England, placing it around the stronger top fifth nationally.

 Led by Headteacher Mr Nathan Price, who has been in post since 2016, the school has maintained a strong reputation for combining high expectations with a supportive, faith-led atmosphere.
 As an academy within the St Gabriel the Archangel Catholic Multi-Academy Trust, it benefits from shared expertise while remaining deeply rooted in its local parish identity.